English Learner Program

 MCAS 2.0 and ACCESS for ELLs 2.0 Assessments

-o School administrators are informed about EL student performance on a regular basis and were given AMAO reports with explanations on how the district performed.
+- School administrators are informed about EL student performance on a regular basis and are given ACCESS for ELLs reports with explanations on how the district performed.

 - Milford Public Schools is a RETELL SEI Endorsement Cohort 2 school district and SEI Endorsement training is complete.

 - Additional SEI PD opportunites are forwarded to the district as they are received by the EL director.

 - Annual attendace at the state MATSOL Conference by district staff is celebrated.